-Setting up Creative Invitations like this is one of my very favorite ways to encourage children to explore new ideas and develop a visual language.
+Setting up Invitations to Create like this is one of my very favorite ways to encourage children to explore new ideas and develop a visual language.
 Here’s the basic premise:

 - Clear the table of anything that won’t be used in the invitation

 - Artfully arrange the materials to provoke ideas

 - Limit the choice of materials to just a few items

 - Provide clues about how to use the materials, but keep the project open-ended so that original ideas can flourish.

 Before I went to bed, I set up two sheets of paper that were simply marked with a hand-drawn frame.
 Next to to the frames were a few sheets of rectangular color coding labels.
 You can find these at Amazon (affiliate) or any office supply aisle.
 Alternatively, you could set this with circle stickers, some other favorite sticker, pieces of colorful tape, or squares of construction paper and a bottle of glue.

 I also placed a stack of plain paper and rolls of colorful tape in the middle of the table, just in case my kids wanted to use other materials.
 They didn’t.

 Here’s how my two-year old used the materials.

 And here’s how my four-year old put her composition together.
 The beauty of creative invitations is that children will meet them where they’re most capable.